 - 3rd Place IBJJF European Open (2009 brown, 2012 master, black)

 Rodolphe Olivier Biography

 Rodolphe earned his blue belt in 2002 (shortly after the win in the aforementioned tournament) and his purple in 2004 from Bittan.
 Rodolphe Olivier also made trips to Brazil to train with the best, namely at the Fight Zone HQ in Rio de Janeiro, where he trained under Ricardo Vieira and Rodrigo Comprido.
-He received his brown belt in 2006, again from Mr Partick Bittan.
+He received his brown belt in 2006, again from Mr. Partick Bittan.
 Shortly after receiving his brown belt, Rodolphe founded an academy with his brothers, called the Gokudo.
 The following year, in 2008, Rodolphe Olivier parted ways with Patrick Bittan.

-Travelling when he could to Rio de Janeiro, to train with Master Ricardo Vieira, while competing there (as well as in Japan and all over Europe), Rodolphe is given his black belt on January 2011by the hands of Rico Vieira
+Traveling when he could to Rio de Janeiro, to train with Master Ricardo Vieira, while competing there (as well as in Japan and all over Europe), Rodolphe is given his black belt on January 2011by the hands of Rico Vieira